 2022 marked Red Bull’s fifth appearance at Imola.
 Max Verstappen brought the team their second victory at the circuit along with their first pole position, while Sergio Perez ensured the team recorded a 1-2 result at the track for the first time.
 It was the first time that both Red Bull drivers scored in a single race here.

-Both Red Bull drivers have reached Q3 in the last three Imola races, with both qualifying in the top three in each of the last two years.
+Both Red Bull drivers have reached Q3 in the last three Imola races, with both qualifying in the top three for the last two races.
 Perez gave Red Bull their first front row start at the track in 2021.